superatty/air_hockey_challenge_test/docs/source/evaluation.rst

     This constraint is very strict.
 As we use a high-gain tracking controller to improve the tracking performance.
 An infeasible command could potentially damage the table, end-effector , or robot actuator.

 #.
+Violations of the Elbow and Wrist Link Height Constraints (3):
+    The elbow and wrist link should remain high enough to avoid collision with the table.
+    The height of the elbow and wrist link can be computed as:

+    :math:`z_\mathrm{elbow} > 0.25, \quad z_\mathrm{wrist} > 0.25`

+#.
 Violations of the Joint Position Limit Constraints (2):
     The joint position should not exceed the position limits.
 In the real-robot, violations